NIHB Mental Health Coverage: Counselling Benefits for First Nations & Inuit (2026)

 Frequently Asked Questions

-Does my provider need to be registered with NIHB?
+Does my therapist need to be registered with NIHB?

 For direct billing, yes - providers must be enrolled with Express Scripts.
 However, you can still access services from non-enrolled providers and submit claims for reimbursement yourself.